juldebar/R_Metadata/README.md

 ##  Execution of R codes can be done online

 All codes can be executed online in RStudio server provided by D4science infrastructure.
-If you want to try, please log in (and explain why): https://bluebridge.d4science.org/web/sdi_lab/
+If you want to try, please ask a login (and briefly explain why): https://bluebridge.d4science.org/web/sdi_lab/

 #  Pre-requisites